-- .
-I can experiment with different ways of doing things. - I can develop criteria for evaluating design options. - · I can monitor my progress and adjust my actions to make sure I achieve what I want.
+- I can experiment with different ways of doing things. - Loan develop criteria for evaluating design options. - I can make choices that will help me create my intended impact on an audience or situation.
+I can monitor my progress and adjust my actions to make sure I achieve what I want.